Temitope Oriola, PhD

-Transnational crime terrorism studies policing and use of force social movements resource conflicts
+Terrorism studies policing and use of force and kidnapping.

-Temitope Oriola is joint Editor-in-Chief of African Security journal and associate professor at the University of Alberta.
+Temitope Oriola is an internationally recognized scholar in the field of criminology and terrorism studies.
+He has established a strong reputation as an expert on police reform.
+A public intellectual engaged in impactful work, Oriola's research has garnered national and international recognition as well as awards from community-based organizations.
+Professor Oriola served as special adviser to the Government of Alberta on Police Act Review and produced recommendations that were passed into law through The Police Amendment Act, 2022.
 A recipient of the Governor General of Canada Academic Gold Medal (first presented in 1873 by the Earl of Dufferin), Oriola’s book Criminal Resistance?
 The Politics of Kidnapping Oil Workers is one of a small number of book-length sociological investigations of political kidnapping in the English language.
-Professor Oriola’s research focuses on policing & use of force by police, transnational crimes, terrorism studies, resource conflict, political violence and social movements.
-Publications from his research appear in leading scholarly journals, such as Sociology (the flagship journal of the British Sociological Association), the British Journal of Criminology, African Security, Third World Quarterly, Critical Studies on Terrorism, Review of African Political Economy, and Studies in Conflict and Terrorism, among others.
-Oriola regularly contributes to public scholarship through public talks, op-eds, media interviews and expert opinions.
-A decorated researcher and teacher, Professor Oriola is a two-time Carnegie fellow and the 2020 recipient of the Kathleen W. Klawe Prize for teaching excellence.
-He is president of the Canadian Association of African Studies (CAAS).
+Professor Oriola’s research focuses on policing & use of force by police, terrorism studies, and resource-related conflict (involving tactics like political kidnappings).
+Publications from his research appear in leading scholarly journals, such as Sociology (the flagship journal of the British Sociological Association), the British Journal of Criminology, African Affairs, Critical Studies on Terrorism, African Security, Third World Quarterly, Review of African Political Economy, Criminal Justice Ethics, and Studies in Conflict and Terrorism, among others.
+Oriola regularly contributes to public scholarship through keynotes, op-eds, media interviews and expert opinions.
+His expert perspective has been engaged by thinktanks and/or media organizations in countries like Australia, the US, Canada, Nigeria, Senegal, South Korea and China, etc. A decorated researcher and teacher, Professor Oriola is a two-time Carnegie fellow, the 2020 recipient of the Kathleen W. Klawe Prize for teaching excellence and 2022 research excellence award recipient, Faculty of Arts, University of Alberta.

 Oriola teaches courses such as "Power, Inequality and Crime"; "Sociology of Terrorism", "Criminology"; and "Youth, Crime and Society", among others.